Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/rtm_intr.rst

 The partial derivative with respect to time and the Laplace operator also have corresponding transformation according to the discretization scheme.

-For instance, the Pluto synthetic seismic velocity model which was used to evaluation our 2D-RTM implementation has been discretized into a regular grid both spatially and temporally.
-The number of partiitions are listed in *Table 1*.
+For instance, the Pluto synthetic seismic velocity model, which was used to evaluate the 2D-RTM implementation has been discretized into a regular grid both spatially and temporally.
+The number of partitions is listed in *Table 1*.